Healing Sexual Trauma, Abuse, Repression, Oppression, Shame, Molestation and worse

 How many women think their partner doesn’t find them attractive when it’s his wounding from sexual abuse or shaming?

-I believe that a sensitive, aware partner is a powerful ally when healing sexual trauma.
+A sensitive, aware partner is a powerful ally when healing sexual trauma.
 And, in turn, when actualizing your sexual potential.

 With or without a partner, sexual wounding can heal over time.
 Abuse is not a life sentence.
 It doesn’t need to own you.
 And with #metoo making it abundantly clear how prevalent sexual trauma is, you know you’re not alone.